A theory of dormant opers on pointed stable curves -- a proof of Joshi's conjecture: What about opers in positive characteristic?

-In the present paper, we study $\mfg$-opers in {\it arbitrary characteristic}, i.e., including the case of {\it positive characteristic}.
-Just as in the case of the theory over $\mbC$, one may define the notion of a $\mfg$-oper and the moduli space classifying $\mfg$-opers in characteristic $p>0$.
-If $\mfg = \mfs \mfl_2$, then various properties of such objects (over families of pointed stable curves) were firstly discussed in the context of the $p$-adic Teichm\"{u}ller theory developed by S. Mochizuki (cf. ~\cite{Mzk1}, ~\cite{Mzk2}).
-(In a different point of view, Y. Ihara developed, in, e.g., ~\cite{Ihara1}, ~\cite{Ihara2}, a theory of Schwarzian equations in arithmetic context.)
-Also, for the case where $\mfg$ is more general (but the underlying curve is assumed to be proper and smooth over an algebraically closed field), the study of $\mfg$-opers in positive characteristic has been carried out by K. Joshi, S. Ramanan, E. Z. Xia, J. K. Yu, C. Pauly, T. H. Chen, X. Zhu et al. (cf. ~\cite{JRXY}, ~\cite{JP}, ~\cite{Jo14}).
+In the present manuscript, we study $\mfg$-opers in {\it arbitrary characteristic}, i.e., ones including the case of {\it positive characteristic}.
+Just as in the complex case mentioned above, one may define the notion of a $\mfg$-oper in characteristic $p>0$ because of the algebraic nature of its formulation.
+For $\mfg = \mfs \mfl_2$, various properties of such objects and their moduli space were discussed in the context of the $p$-adic Teichm\"{u}ller theory developed by S. Mochizuki (cf. ~\cite{Mzk1}, ~\cite{Mzk2}).
+From a different point of view, Y. Ihara developed, in, e.g., ~\cite{Ihara1}, ~\cite{Ihara2}, a theory of Schwarzian equations in an arithmetic context.
+For the case where $\mfg$ is more general (but the underlying curve is assumed to be smooth over an algebraically closed field), $\mfg$-opers in positive characteristic were studied by K. Joshi, S. Ramanan, E. Z. Xia, J. K. Yu, C. Pauly, T. H. Chen, X. Zhu, et al. (cf. ~\cite{JRXY}, ~\cite{JP}, ~\cite{Jo14}).

-One of the common key ingredients in the development of these works is the study of the {\it $p$-curvature} of the underlying integrable torsor of a $\mfg$-oper.
-Recall that the $p$-curvature of a connection may be thought of as the obstruction to the compatibility of $p$-power structures that appear in certain associated spaces of infinitesimal (i.e., ``Lie'') symmetries.
-We shall say that a $\mfg$-oper is {\it dormant} (cf. Definition \ref{y080}) if its $p$-curvature is identically zero.
-The diverse aspects of dormant opers are our principal objects of study in the present paper.
+One of the common key ingredients in the development of these works is the study of the {\it $p$-curvature} of a connection.
+Recall that the $p$-curvature of a connection is an invariant that measures the obstruction to the compatibility of $p$-power structures appearing in certain associated spaces of infinitesimal (i.e., ``Lie'') symmetries.
+It is well-known that a connection on a vector bundle has vanishing $p$-curvature if and only if the corresponding homogeneous linear differential equation locally has a full set of solutions in the Zariski topology.
+We say that a $\mfg$-oper is {\it dormant} (cf. Definition \ref{y089}) if the $p$-curvature of a connection defining this oper vanishes identically.

+This class of opers enables us to develop geometry in positive characteristic from the same viewpoint as the theory of projective structures on Riemann surfaces.
+One thing to keep in mind is that due to its analytic formulation, the definition of a projective structure cannot be adopted in positive characteristic as it is.
+Indeed, if we had defined it in a naive fashion, it would be nothing other than the trivial example of a curve having such a structure.
+Regarding this matter, Y. Hoshi (cf. ~\cite{Hos2}) introduced {\it Frobenius-projective structures} (of finite level) to deal with appropriate replacements.
+It was shown (cf. ~\cite{Hos2}, Theorem A) that giving a Frobenius-projective structure of level $1$ is equivalent to giving a dormant $\mfs \mfl_2$-oper; this equivalence is an analogue of the relationship, mentioned before, between projective structures on a Riemann surface and $\mfs \mfl_2$-opers on it.
+We refer the reader to ~\cite{Wak5}, ~\cite{Wak6} for studies related to this topic.